ahmetmelihafsar/cs408_lab_01/README.md

 The application has a user interface with two grids.
 The left grid contains labels and input boxes for IP, port, and message.
 It also has a connect button.
 The right grid contains a rich textbox for outputs.

 When you enter the IP, port, and message and click the connect button, the application calls a function.
-This function can be used to establish a network connection and send the message.
+This function is used to establish a network connection and send the message.

 ## Built With